Sledge Hammer!: Intro and theme music

-According to the DVD release, Hammer's original catch phrase was "I'm crazy, but I know what I'm doing."
+According to the DVD release, Hammer's original catchphrase was "I'm crazy, but I know what I'm doing."
 ABC executives objected to a lead character being "crazy", so they insisted on a change.
+Spencer remarked that "it wound up working just as well and is probably funnier, because then he’s not self-aware".

 The DVD release uses an updated heavy metal version of the theme music by Baboon Rising on the main menus.

 Ratings and second season

 Despite critical acclaim and garnering high ratings in a special time slot just for the debut, Sledge Hammer! struggled in the ratings partly due to being repeatedly bounced around ABC's fall schedule.

-During the same season "Sledge Hammer!" made its debut, ABC scheduled a high-profile comeback vehicle for a then 75-year-old Lucille Ball entitled Life with Lucy that was not well received by critics or audiences.
-After only eight episodes aired, Ball’s show was canceled and “Sledge Hammer!” was given her timeslot.
+During the same season Sledge Hammer! made its debut, ABC scheduled a high-profile comeback vehicle for a then 75-year-old Lucille Ball entitled Life with Lucy that was not well received by critics or audiences.
+After only eight episodes aired, Ball's show was canceled and Sledge Hammer! was given her timeslot.

 Sledge Hammer! attracted weekly viewership of nineteen million viewers who followed the show religiously through its many time slot shifts.
 The fact that the series appealed to key target demographics also kept it on the schedule.

 Because ABC intended to cancel the series, the last episode of the first season ends with Hammer accidentally destroying the city when he attempts to disarm a stolen nuclear warhead.
 This episode received much better than expected ratings, in large part because the network had moved the show to a better time slot.
 ABC changed its mind and renewed the show for a second season.

 The second-season premiere perfunctorily explained that it and following episodes were set "five years before" the explosion, though Doreau is Sledge's partner in the second season, despite being introduced to him in the pilot, and despite the presence of references to contemporary events, rather than those of five years earlier.

-The second season suffered from another extremely undesirable time slot (this time against The Cosby Show), a reduced budget, and lowered filming standard (down to 16 mm film from the previous season's 35 mm).
+The second season suffered from another extremely undesirable time slot (this time against The Cosby Show), a reduced budget, and lowered filming standard (they went from 35 mm in season 1 to 16mm film in season 2).
 The cutbacks contributed to the show not being renewed for a third season.